 2020 - Year of Abay Kunanbay in commemoration of the 175th Anniversary of his birthday

 CULTURAL CAPITALS OF THE TURKIC WORLD

 As an international organization committed to self-improvement and innovation, TURKSOY declares one city of the Turkic World as its Cultural Capital every year.
-Within this framework, cities declared as cultural capital were Astana in 2012, Eskisehir in 2013, Kazan in 2014, Merv in 2015, Sheki in 2016, Turkistan in 2017, Kastamonu in 2018 and Osh in 2019.
+Within this framework, cities declared as cultural capital were Astana in 2012, Eskisehir in 2013, Kazan in 2014, Merv in 2015, Sheki in 2016, Turkistan in 2017, Kastamonu in 2018, Osh in 2019.
 Now, this prestigious title is born by Khiva, the ancient city of Uzbekistan for the year 2020.

-Besides its cooperation with UNESCO, ISESCO which it shares the same principles and goals with, TURKSOY also works in close cooperation with many organizations such as the International Council for Traditional Music – ICTM, the International Society for Music Education – ISME as well as municipalities, universities and various non-governmental organizations.
+Besides its cooperation with UNESCO and ISESCO which it shares the same principles and goals with, TURKSOY also works in close cooperation with many organizations such as the International Council for Traditional Music – ICTM, the International Society for Music Education – ISME as well as municipalities, universities and various non-governmental organizations.

 The Headquarters of TURKSOY bring intellectuals and artists of the Turkic World together.

 TURKSOY: This is where the heart of Turkic culture and heart beats.